mhmirza/DataViz/dataviz2.md

 ## Part 1: Working with web-based visualization tools and data
 ### Bar Chart - European Union
 The bar chart below depicts the gross debt of the general government as a percentage of GDP for the year 2019.
-The bars are arranged in an ascending order of this metric from left to right.
-Across the 23 countries in the data set, Estonia's general government debt as a percentage of GDP is the lowest at 14%, whereas Greece has the highest general government debt as a percentage of GDP at 201%.
+The bars are arranged in an ascending order of this metric from left to right and each of the 23 countries in the data set is reflected by a separate bar.
+Overall, Estonia's general government debt as a percentage of GDP is the lowest at 14%, whereas Greece has the highest general government debt as a percentage of GDP at 201%.

 <iframe src="https://data.oecd.org/chart/6vlI" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/6vlI" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2019</a></iframe>